Learn about InfiniBand

 In addition, InfiniBand is a serial protocol.
 Such protocols send bits one at a time over a single wire or fiber link.
 (Parallel links, in contrast, such as a parallel interface, send multiple bits over several links at a time.
 This method needs considerable amounts of control signals, however, and as speeds go up, the need for control to make sure the parallel signals are in synch gets greater and greater, thus reducing effective bandwidth.

 InfiniBand products are beginning to appear, and a host of companies were displaying them at the Developer Forum.
 Many of them, now, allow for connections to legacy equipment, but over the coming months we should start to see boxes, like disk enclosures and servers, appear with Infiniband connections.
-And as this gathers momentum,
+And as this gathers momentum, and as you begin to see your IT operations bogging down with increased intra-datacenter communications, you'll have to start moving to InfiniBand.

 To get more information about InfiniBand, take a look at these links: